Timeline of Efforts

 - Expanded the student advisory board membership and scope

-- Launching new student course with an expanded curriculum and differentiated content for undergraduate and graduate students
+- Launched new student course with an expanded curriculum and differentiated content for undergraduate and graduate students

-- Bringing a new app to campus to support students’ and employees’ understanding of reporting, resources, and processes and with embedded tools to support personal safety
+- Brought a new app to campus to support students’ and employees’ understanding of reporting, resources, and processes and with embedded tools to support personal safety

 Results from a 2019 campus-wide survey of students regarding sexual assault and misconduct at the University of Florida identify the extent of nonconsensual sexual conduct, harassment, and violence, an increase of awareness of resources for help on campus, and communities at most risk.